I'm included in April's Funeral Director Monthly magazine, published by the NAFD (one of the main trade bodies for funeral directors).

 Click here for information on Dying Matters:

-As I go about my work as a celebrant, my musings on life, death and the universe will appear here, as well as links to media appearance.
+As I go about my work as a celebrant, my musings on life, love and the universe will appear here, as well as links to media appearances.